sequentech/misc-tools/CONFIG_UPDATES.md

     config_updates.py -u updates.csv -c config.json --action check
     config_updates.py -u updates.csv -c config.json --action show_agora_elections_commands
     config_updates.py -u updates.csv -c config.json --action write_agora_results_files --dest-dir /tmp/agora-results-config

+# Election results verification

+Config updates also enables authorities to verify of the results of an election with the command 'verify_results'.
+It requires a folder as parameter, and in that folder there needs to be a number of files.
+For simplification, imagine that we have an election process that consists on a single election, with election id 27.
+Then the folder will contain:

+* election_ids.txt
+* election_config.json
+* 27.config.json
+* 27.config.results.json
+* 27.results.json

+**election_ids.txt**

+The contents of this file will be the list of election ids.

+**election_config.json**

+Configuration for agora-results.
+There is an example on agora-tools/config/config_example.json

+**27.config.json**

+Election description.
+It can be obtained using config_updates.py command 'download_elections' on an agora server.
+For example:
+    config_updates.py -c config/config_example.json -C config/empty_corrections.tsv -e /srv/data/$PROCESS-json -i /srv/data/$PROCESS-ids.txt -a download_elections

+**27.config.results.json**

+Agora-results pipes configuration required to do the tally.
+These files can normally be found on agora servers, on a folder similar to /home/agoraelections/datastore/private/27/config.json

+**27.results.json**

+These are the results of the election that we want to verify.
+These files can normally be found on agora servers, on a folder similar to /home/agoraelections/datastore/private/27/results-18bfef57-fa96-42e1-9abb-bf0b44ffeff5/27.results.json

+An example verification call would be:

+    $ python3 config_updates.py -e ~/data/verify-id27-json -a verify_results

+If the verification is successful, a message "27 election VERIFIED" will be shown (one of those messages per election id).
+If there is a verification error for an election id, a message like "27 election FAILED verification" will be shown.